takumi-333/monsters_game/README.md

 ### How To Play

 Please download the Windows or Mac zip file from the release notes and try playing it on your computer.
+(
+The application does not contain any viruses or harmful elements, but please play it at your own discretion and responsibility.)